Formal charge: Usage conventions

+In contrast, this convention is not followed in inorganic chemistry.
+Many workers in organometallic and a majority of workers in coordination chemistry will omit formal charges, unless they are needed for emphasis, or they are needed to make a particular point.
+Instead a top-right corner ⌝ will be drawn following the covalently-bound, charged entity, in turn followed immediately by the overall charge.

+The top-right corner ⌝ is sometimes replaced by square brackets enclosing the entire charged species, again with the total charge written in the upper right corner, just outside the brackets.

+This difference in practice stems from the relatively straightforward assignment of bond order, valence electron count, and hence, formal charge for compounds only containing main-group elements (though oligomeric compounds like organolithium reagents and enolates tend to be depicted in an oversimplified and idealized manner), but transition metals have an unclear number of valence electrons so there is no unambiguous way to assign formal charges.

 Formal charge compared to oxidation state

 The formal charge is a tool for estimating the distribution of electric charge within a molecule.
 The concept of oxidation states constitutes a competing method to assess the distribution of electrons in molecules.
 If the formal charges and oxidation states of the atoms in carbon dioxide are compared, the following values are arrived at:

 The reason for the difference between these values is that formal charges and oxidation states represent fundamentally different ways of looking at the distribution of electrons amongst the atoms in the molecule.
 With the formal charge, the electrons in each covalent bond are assumed to be split exactly evenly between the two atoms in the bond (hence the dividing by two in the method described above).
 The formal charge view of the CO2 molecule is essentially shown below:

 The covalent (sharing) aspect of the bonding is overemphasized in the use of formal charges since in reality there is a higher electron density around the oxygen atoms due to their higher electronegativity compared to the carbon atom.
 This can be most effectively visualized in an electrostatic potential map.

 With the oxidation state formalism, the electrons in the bonds are "awarded" to the atom with the greater electronegativity.
 The oxidation state view of the CO2 molecule is shown below:

 Oxidation states overemphasize the ionic nature of the bonding; the difference in electronegativity between carbon and oxygen is insufficient to regard the bonds as being ionic in nature.

 In reality, the distribution of electrons in the molecule lies somewhere between these two extremes.
 The inadequacy of the simple Lewis structure view of molecules led to the development of the more generally applicable and accurate valence bond theory of Slater, Pauling, et al., and henceforth the molecular orbital theory developed by Mulliken and Hund.